Ghost polygons, Poisson bracket and convexity

 Then the result follows from the alternative formula for ghost integration in proposition \ref{pro:gintegr-alt-II}. \end{proof} \begin{proof}[Proof of corollary \ref{coro:bd-Om}] Given a ghost polygon $H$ whose set of visible edges is $g_H$, and core diameter less than $R_0$.
 Let

-Observe that the volume of $V_H(R)\defeq V_H\cap B(\bary(H),R)$ has some linear growth as a function of $R$, and more over this growth is controlled as a function of $R_0$.
-This, and the exponential decay inequality \eqref{eq:bd-Omega}, implies that $\phi_G$, whose support is in $V_H$, is in $L^1(\hh)$ and that is norm is bounded by a constant that only depends on $R_0$.
+Observe that the volume of $V_H(R)\defeq V_H\cap B(\bary(H),R)$ has some linear growth as a function of $R$, and moreover this growth is controlled as a function of $R_0$.
+This, and the exponential decay inequality \eqref{eq:bd-Omega}, implies that $\phi_G$, whose support is in $V_H$, is in $L^1(\hh)$ and that its norm is bounded by a constant that only depends on $R_0$.
 Similarly consider

 and